pryme0/nestjs-sms-and-email-module/README.md

 PS: Contributions are welcome.

- Note : you will need to create accounts on both Mandrill ((<https://mailchimp.com>) docs can be found at <https://mailchimp.com/developer/transactional/api/> ) and Termii((<https://termii.com/>) docs can be found at <https://developer.termii.com/switch>) to obtain thier api keys.
+ Note : you will need to create accounts on both Mandrill ((<https://mailchimp.com>) docs can be found at <https://mailchimp.com/developer/transactional/api/> ) and Termii((<https://termii.com/>) docs can be found at <https://developer.termii.com/switch>) to obtain their api keys.

 ## Installation